google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 contexts](https://w3c.github.io/webappsec/specs/powerfulfeatures/#intro).
 This
 means you'll need to build with TLS in mind.

+> We care deeply about security, so you will notice that all new Web APIs require HTTPS.
+The WebUSB API is no different, and is yet another good reason to get HTTPS up and running on your site.

 During development you'll be able to interact with WebUSB through http://localhost by using tools like the [Chrome Dev Editor](https://chrome.google.com/webstore/detail/pnoffddplpippgcfjdhbmhkofpnaalpg) or the handy `python -m SimpleHTTPServer`, but to deploy it on a site you'll need to have HTTPS set up on your server.
 I personally enjoy [GitHub Pages](https://pages.github.com) for demo purposes.

 To add HTTPS to your server you'll need to get a TLS certificate and set it up.
 Be sure to check out [Security with HTTPS article](/web/fundamentals/security/)